muthaah/gads2020/Lab Translation/CreatingVirtualMachines.md

   - Create advanced VMs

 ### Hint
-    Although not documented, it is always a good idea to start all your command line work by setting your current and active cloud project i.e init your project on cloudshell
+  - nAlthough not documented, it is always a good idea to start all your command line work by setting your current and active cloud project i.e init your project on cloudshell

     ` gcloud config set project qwiklabs-gcp-00-12ae7b9a6074 `